0x8000-0000/samx-java/doc/getting_started.md

 `to_html` converts the input document into the corresponding HTML format.
 It is under heavy development at this time and it does not support all SAMx functionality.

+`generate_header` is part of the support for literate programing in SAMx, where we define enumerations and data structures inside SAMx, then generate both end-user documentation and source code from the same model.